rushikram/HydroMind/README.md

 ## 📋 Project Overview

-This is an **intelligent hydration tracking system** that uses **LangChain agents** and **Groq AI** to help users monitor their daily water intake.
-The system provides personalized recommendations and real-time feedback based on individual hydration goals.
+HydroMind is an agentic AI–powered hydration tracking system that leverages LangChain agents and Groq’s ultra-fast LLMs to deliver personalized, real-time hydration coaching.
+Unlike traditional static apps, HydroMind acts as an autonomous AI agent that perceives user behavior, reasons over their hydration data, and proactively responds with tailored suggestions and actionable feedback.

 ### 🎯 **Key Problem Solved**
 - Manual water intake tracking is tedious and often forgotten